wizo06/japanese/docs/index.md

 Output is the RESULT of your input.
 Output is the result of your acquisition.

-!!! note
 This does not necessarily mean that outputting is bad.

 Here's a few reasons why it's OK to output, [written by TheMoeWay](https://learnjapanese.moe/speaking/).

 [Matt vs Japan also has a video](https://youtu.be/-OuMfLtK3tU) explaining why it's OK to output early.

 **The "ceiling" of your output**